fs4317-collab/fs4317-collab/README.md

-# 👋 Hi, I'm Felix — Security Analyst in Training
+# Security Analyst in Training

 I’m building a strong foundation in Blue Team operations and Security Operations Center (SOC) workflows.
 My focus is on detecting, investigating, and responding to real-world threats through structured labs, hands-on practice, and continuous skill development.